 This history of the mint is a colorful one and is most honored in a Greek myth.
 In the myth, the plant was originally a nymph named Minthe.
 Persephone transformed her into a plant due to jealousy from attention Minthe received from her husband, Hades.
 Hades showed mercy on Minthe and endowed her with the sweet smell associated with mint, so that when brushed upon, her aroma would be delightful to the senses.

 The smell of this plant has made it one of the most popular perfuming herbs in history.
 It has been used and cultivated around the globe.
-Today, the herb is probably most prized for it's relaxing effects.
+Today, the herb is probably most prized for its relaxing effects.
 According to the University of Maryland Medical Center, “Because it has a calming and numbing effect, it has been used to treat headaches, skin irritations, anxiety associated with depression, nausea, diarrhea, menstrual cramps, and flatulence.”

 Since the smell of peppermint is widely considered by many to be invigorating, peppermint leaf can make a delicious and caffeine-free start to the morning.
 It can also act as a digestive aid after meals.
 And it is considered one of the six core essential oils used in aromatherapy.